BiscuitL/Pedestrian_Re-identification/README.md

 ## Overview

-This repository contains a person re-identification (ReID) model that utilizes fusion techniques in both spatial and channel dimensions to enhance the attention mechanism.
+This repository contains a pedestrian re-identification (ReID) model that utilizes fusion techniques in both spatial and channel dimensions to enhance the attention mechanism.
 The goal of this project is to improve the performance of person re-identification by effectively combining spatial and channel information.

 ## Features